TykTechnologies/tyk-demo/deployments/bench/README.md

 - To test and compare response time with and without Tyk in the middle:

+  - Install hey, a tiny program to do some load to a web application `brew install hey`

   - Test the upstream bench suite
     ```
     hey -n 2000 http://bench:8889/json/valid -H "X-Delay: 2s"